 Kristen Knutson, who authored the study, believes this can be attributed to the disruption of the biological clock, or circadian rhythm.
 This is the internal system that regulates appetite, sleep, wakefulness and dozens of other biological functions.
 The circadian rhythm relies on the light of day and the darkness of night to maintain a 24-hour cycle, but nontraditional sleeping habits disrupt this internal clock.

 The simple answer may seem to be adjusting your schedule to comply with a more traditional sleep schedule.
-However, admitting that some people just don’t function well as early birds, Ms. Knutson suggests an easier alternative: By living a lifestyle that that lets you sleep later hours and, accordingly, lets you work later hours, you may be able to make a healthier adjustment to your biological clock.
+However, admitting that some people just don’t function well as early birds, Ms. Knutson suggests an easier alternative: By living a lifestyle that lets you sleep later hours and, accordingly, lets you work later hours, you may be able to make a healthier adjustment to your biological clock.
 Over time, your circadian rhythm may become better regulated, so health risks can be minimized.

 New Study Suggests Breast Cancer Risk is Lower for Early Risers